Green chili sauce recipe in early summer is just my favourite, both as a connoisseur of choice healthy foods and as a chiropractor.

 Anti inflammatory capsaicin, the active ingredient in jalapenos that gives them their piquant flavour, should regularly be in the diet, even if in small quantities.
 This green chili sauce recipe is just one simple way to enjoy the protection of this phytochemical.

-Interesting research reported in the Journal of the American Medical Association concluded that highly spiced meals in normal people do not cause mucosal damage to the gut.
+Interesting research reported in the Journal of the American Medical Association entitled spicy food and the stomach; evaluation by videoendoscopy concluded that highly spiced meals in normal people do not cause mucosal damage to the gut.
 Interestingly they found that 11 out of 12 individuals taking an aspirin with a bland meal developed multiple gastric erosions.
 Aim for a life without medication.

 Let your food be your medicine; make sure it includes capsaicin health benefits.